 Many brands that previously relied on boardomatics for research are shifting to AI animatics, which deliver photorealistic quality at comparable speed and cost.[3][5]
 AI-generated frames eliminate the imagination gap entirely, producing test commercials that closely mirror what the finished ad will look like—leading to more reliable testing results.[4][5]

-Myth Labs can transform your storyboards into photorealistic AI animatics—giving you test materials that look like the finished ad, not rough sketches.
+Myth Labs can turn your storyboards into photorealistic AI animatics—giving you test materials that look like the finished ad, not rough sketches.